-Comments on the used commands: Option notable has been applied to reldist cdf to suppress the output table containing the CDF estimate.
+Option notable has been applied to reldist cdf to suppress the output table containing the CDF estimate.
 By default, the CDF is evaluated at 101 points, so that the table would fill a whole page.
-Here is an example of how the table looks if we use a reduced set of evaluation points; option at(.1(.1).9) requests 9 evaluation points located at original cohort cumulative proportions 0.1, 0.2, ..., 0.9:
+Here is an example of how the table looks like using a reduced set of evaluation points; option at(.1(.1).9) requests 9 evaluation points located at original cohort cumulative proportions 0.1, 0.2, ..., 0.9: